 As a condition to the deferred payments, the Company has agreed to provide Loral a security interest in the properties and assets of the Company and its subsidiaries, of substantially the same nature and quality, and of substantially equivalent value relative to the amount of the secured obligations, and on the same terms and covenants, as the Company has provided or may provide to any other party under any and all of its loan, credit and other similar agreements.
 There currently is no such security interest.
+The Indenture permits indebtedness under the Loral Satellite Contract to be secured on a pari passu basis with the Notes by a first priority security interest in the Pledged Stock.

-After giving effect to the Offerings and the AEF Agreements, the Company expects it will require an additional \$159.9 million in financing through 1999.
+After giving effect to the Offerings and the AEF Agreements, the Company expects it will require an additional \$203.9 million in financing through 1999.
 However, there can be no assurance that the Company's actual cash requirements will not increase.
 Potential sources of additional financing include the sale of debt or equity securities in the public or private markets.
 There can be no assurance that the Company will be able to obtain additional financing on favorable terms, or at all, or that it will be able to do so in a timely fashion.
 The AEF Agreements contain, the Indenture will contain and documents governing any indebtedness incurred in the future are expected to contain provisions limiting the ability of the Company to incur additional indebtedness.
 The issuance by the Company of additional equity securities could cause substantial dilution of the interest in the Company of purchasers of the shares of Common Stock offered hereby.
 If additional financing were not available on a timely basis, the Company would be required to delay satellite and/or launch vehicle construction in order to conserve cash to fund continued operations, which would cause delays in the commencement of operations and increased costs.
 See 'Risk Factors -- Need for Substantial Additional Funding.'